CodeFoodPixels/lukeb.co.uk/src/posts/no-comment-2-the-webmentioning.md

 title: "No Comment 2: The Webmentioning"
 date: 2022-06-28 10:30:00
 tags:
-  - website
+  - Website
-  - web development
+  - Web Development
-  - eleventy
+  - Eleventy
-  - indieweb
+  - IndieWeb
 ---

 When version 1.0.0 of Eleventy was released, one of the features that I was excited to see was the ability to add global data through configuration.
 This means that plugins can now add global data, and I saw it as a great opportunity to move [my webmentions code](/blog/2021/03/15/no-comment-adding-webmentions-to-my-site/) into a plugin for others to use!